gilramir/argparse/README.md

 The following fields can be set in Argument:

-* Short: (optional) The sort (one-dash) version of this argument.
+* Short: (optional) The short (one-dash) version of this argument.
 You must supply the "-".

 * Long: (optional) The long (two-dash) version of this argument.
 You must supply the "--".

-* Name: (optional) For positional arguments (after all "dash" arguments), the name of the argument.
+* Name: (optional) For positional arguments (after all switch arguments, which start with dashes), the name of the argument.
 While this name is not used by the user when giving the CLI string, it is used in the help statement produced by argparse.